 \section{Ulm-Lehr Dataset and Map Creation}

 We introduce our dataset to examine DeepLocalization in real-world scenarios.
-To that end, we have made recordings with our vehicle, equipped with stereo camera, laser and radar sensors, as well as a dGPS system for generating the ground-truth vehicle's pose.
-Our test track is Ulm-Lehr (Germany), which is about $5\,\si{\kilo\meter}$ long, can be seen in Fig.~\ref{fig:landmark_map} along with the landmarks from the map.
+To that end, we have made recordings with our vehicle, equipped with a stereo camera setup, lidar and radar sensors, as well as a dGPS system for generating the ground-truth pose.
+Our test track in Ulm-Lehr, Germany, which is about $5\,\si{\kilo\meter}$ long, can be seen in Fig.~\ref{fig:landmark_map} along with the landmarks from the map.

-The landmark-based map has been created in December 2017 by recording three runs on different days at our test track in Ulm-Lehr.
-It consists of $3860$ landmarks, of which $1731$ were obtained from laser measurements, $1411$ from camera images and $718$ from radar targets.
-Independently, the dataset has been built from eight runs on the Ulm-Lehr route in November 2018.
-In total, the dataset includes approximately $145.000$ samples.
-Six runs ($105.000$ samples) are used for the training and validation.
+The landmark-based map has been created in December 2017 by recording three runs on different days at our test track.
+It consists of $3860$ landmarks, of which $1731$ were obtained from lidar measurements, $1411$ from camera images and $718$ from radar targets.
+Independently, the measurement dataset has been built from eight runs on the Ulm-Lehr route in November 2018.
+In total, the dataset includes approximately $145.000$ samples, each sample containing measurements and the ground-truth pose.
+Six runs ($105.000$ samples) are used for training and validation.
 The remaining two runs ($40.000$ samples) are used for test.
-Below, we discuss in detail the landmark extraction process and the generation of the landmark-based map.
+Below, we discuss the landmark extraction process and the generation of the landmark-based map in detail.